futres/Best-Practices/README.md

 ## Data
 ### VertNet
 The VertNet data was extracted from <a href="https://vertnet.org/">VertNet.org</a> on using <a href="https://github.com/rafelafrance/traiter_vertnet">traiter</a> in November 2021.
 The R package <i>traiter</i> was used to extract trait data.
 We kept only the first measurement value for each record.
-The VertNet data reside in the Data Commons <a href="https://data.cyverse.org/dav-anon/iplant/home/rwalls/FuTRES_data/OriginalData/VertNet/all_mammals_2021-11-09a.csv">DOI</a>.
+The VertNet data reside in the Data Commons.

 * inferred values (TRUE) mean that the value was converted to a standard unit (g, mm)
 * the original unit was retained in the data under "verbatimUnit"